01011011/aks-argocd-helm-appset/README.md

 # 🚀 AKS + ArgoCD + Helm + GitHub + ApplicationSets: Full Solution

 This guide will help you provision an AKS cluster, install ArgoCD, connect it to your GitHub repo, and deploy a sample Helm app using ApplicationSets.
-All steps are copy-paste ready and use generic placeholders—replace them with your own values as needed.
+All steps are copy-paste ready and use generic placeholders—replace them with your own values as needed. **No secrets, subscription IDs, or sensitive data are included.**

 ---